 You can contact our law firm for a free consultation with the form below.

 In one of our cases, a young boy drowned during a gym class at a school district pool.
 There was not a lifeguard at the pool, and only one teacher was present.
 The teacher was not a trained lifeguard and we had evidence that he was using his iPad instead of watching the children.
 It was not until after the class that anyone realized the boy was missing.
 He was found at the bottom of the pool.
 This tragic death could have been prevented.
-Attorneys Fred Pritzker and Eric Hageman represented the family in a wrongful death lawsuit against the school district.
+Pritzker Hageman attorneys represented the family in a wrongful death lawsuit against the school district.
 They a won $3 million settlement for the family.

 Our lawyers have handled a number of personal injury or wrongful death cases against schools.
 Possible claims include the following:

 - Injuries sustained in a school bus crash;

 - An injury on a playground, in a gymnasium or in a pool;

 - An assault (including a school shooting) by a teacher or other school employee, another student, or someone on school grounds who is not a school district employee;

 - Food poisoning from a meal served at the cafeteria;

 - E. coli infection and hemolytic uremic syndrome (complication of an E. coli infection that causes kidney failure) from animal contact.